dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I saw few die of hunger of eating, a hundred thousand.
+  Time is never wasted, when you’re wasted all the time.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1512 days)
+## 🌟 Experiences (1513 days)

 ### 🧮 Programming languages